Brazil authorities seek to punish pro-Bolsonaro rioters

 Results from Brazil’s election — the closest in over three decades — were quickly recognized by politicians across the spectrum, including some Bolsonaro allies, as well as dozens of governments.
 And Bolsonaro surprised nearly everyone by promptly fading from view.
 He neither conceded defeat nor emphatically cried fraud, though he and his party submitted a request to nullify millions of votes that was swiftly dismissed.

-Brazilians have used electronic voting since 1996.
-Election security experts consider such systems less secure than hand-marked paper ballots because they leave no auditable paper trail.
+Brazilians have used electronic voting since 1996 that security experts consider less secure than hand-marked paper ballots because they leave no auditable paper trail.
 Brazil’s system is, however, closely scrutinized and domestic authorities and international observers have never found evidence of it being exploited to commit fraud.

-Still, Bolsonaro’s supporters refused to accept results.
-They blocked roads and camped outside military buildings, urging the armed forces to intervene.
-Protests were overwhelmingly peaceful, but isolated threats of terrorism — including a bomb found on a fuel truck headed to Brasilia’s airport — had prompted security concerns.
+Still, Bolsonaro’s supporters refused to accept the results.
+They blocked roads and have remained camped outside military buildings, urging the armed forces to intervene.
+Dino, the justice minister, referred to the encampments as incubators of terrorism.
+Protests were overwhelmingly peaceful, but isolated isolated threats — including a bomb found on a fuel truck headed to Brasilia’s airport — had prompted security concerns.

 Two days before Lula’s Jan.
 1 inauguration, Bolsonaro flew to the U.S. and took up temporary residence in Orlando.
 Many Brazilians expressed relief that, while he declined to participate in the transition of power, his absence allowed it to occur without incident.